Jayanth-sharma/RTL-design-synthesis-using-sky130--vsd/README.md

 On the first day of the We preformed tool set-up.And analysed the basic flow of Simulator and Synthesiers.We also analysed the translated Gate-level netlist with Different Flavours of Standard cell types with  Constraints  of  mainly focusing  on Timing in Circuits  taking  Set-up and Hold-time into Consideration.And correlating the Performance of Cells with  wide width and narrow width to drive the Capacitors.And tried out Synthesis of a Good mux as well as Checked the Logical Funtionality in Iverilog and Gtkwave.<br/>

-# Part1 :Introduction to Open-source Simulator iverilog
+# Introduction to Open-source Simulator iverilog

 ## Introduction to iverilog,Design and testbench